 Rocha Do Navio which translates to ‘ship rock’ is a natural reserve island on Madeira’s north east coast, close to Santana.
-The cable car runs from the top of the mountain down to the beach and back up however you can also hike back up the mountain.
-The hike is only 1.5km long but at a climb of 330m it gives the ticker a nice work out and you get great views.
+The cable car runs from the top of the mountain down to the beach and back up however you can also hike back up the hillside.
+The hike is only 1.5km long but at a climb of 330m it gives a nice work out and you get great views.
 If you’re visiting Madeira with kids and looking for something fun and cheap, this could be it.

 Its name (Ship Rock) is due to a Dutch shipwreck in the bay, in the 19th century.
 The islet appearance is also similar to the front of a ship.